Tomazz/Sublimetext-howdoi/README.md

-Tool similar to howdoi.
-Was supposed to work as a plugin for sublimetext editor
+A Sublimetext editor plugin similar to howdoi command line tool.
+It was developed for testing of several hypotheses from the research internship in the School of Computing Science at the University of Glasgow.
 =====================

 Main ideas that we were to investigate during the internship :
 - Domain Specific Languages - sometimes we need a very simple, easy to learn solution that may be limited but at least does its job very well
 - Compile the code from answers or questions
-- Mine Github
+- **Mine Github**
 - **Use Stack Overflow to search for programming related questions and answers.
 Maybe retrieve the code from answers.**

-This program's purpose was to evaluate the usefulness of a tool for programmers from the last point
+This program's purpose was to evaluate the usefulness of a tool for programmers from the last 2 points

 The target user groups were people who
 - forgot certain snippets of code